 Custom Editor in Posts Dashboard

-If you use a custom Entry Editor layout, there's a column in the Posts Dashboard called Custom Editor:
+If you use a custom Entry Editor layout, there's a column in the Posts Dashboard labeled Custom Editor:

 You can also choose which editor view, for example the Contest Editor or the Default Editor, you would like to use to edit your article:

-You can also access your custom Entry Editors using the ⊕ icon in the bottom right-hand corner of the Posts Dashboard.
+You can also access your custom Entry Editors using the + icon in the bottom-right corner of the Posts Dashboard.
 Clicking it will display a pop-up menu with a list of available options.
 Click to choose which custom Entry Editor you would like to use.